-In what follows, I use the account of integrity developed in the first part and apply it to phenomenal consciousness as an attempt to present a formal characterization of phenomenal integrity.
-In order to qualify for the generation of integrity and hence phenomenal composition the relations that obtain among single phenomenal states have to fulfill two main conditions.
+In what follows, I use the account of integrity developed in the first part and apply it to phenomenal consciousness as an attempt to present a formal characterisation of phenomenal integrity.
+In order to qualify for the generation of integrity and hence phenomenal composition, the relations that obtain among single phenomenal states have to fulfil two main conditions.
 Firstly, still at some fairly high level of generality, the set of single phenomenal states has to form a relation-family.
 That is to say, to anticipate, that the set is internally connected as well as clearly delineated from other sets of single phenomenal states outside the set in question.
 Secondly, these inter-part relations are further specified in terms of dependence.
-Here I append the concept of phenomenal dependence relations mentioned in the literature.
-In sum, roughly, phenomenal integrity is conceived as a phenomenal dependence system under a relation-family resulting in the composition of a phenomenal individual in the shape of a total phenomenal state.
+Here, I append the concept of phenomenal functional dependence to the already mentioned range of phenomenal dependence relations discussed in the literature.
+In sum, roughly, phenomenal integrity is conceived of as a phenomenal dependence system under a relation-family resulting in the composition of a phenomenal individual in the shape of a total phenomenal state.